run-ai/docs/docs/Researcher/scheduling/launching-workloads-with-gpu-fractions.md

         After the workspace is created, it is added to the [workloads](../../platform-admin/workloads/overviews/managing-workloads.md) table

-=== "CLI v1 (Deprecated)"

-    Copy the following command to your terminal.
-Make sure to update the below with the name of your project and workload:

-    ```sh
-    runai config project "project-name"
-    runai submit "workload-name" --jupyter -g 0.1
-    ```

-    This would start a workspace with a pre-configured Jupyter image with 10% of the GPU memory allocated.

 === "CLI v2"

     Copy the following command to your terminal.
 Make sure to update the below with the name of your project and workload: